 - Pets and Animals

-The toxic component of antifreeze is ethylene glycol.
-The U.S. Food and Drug Administration (FDA) has determined that propylene glycol, however, is safe.
+The active ingredient in conventional antifreeze is ethylene glycol, while the active ingredient in so called "pet safe" antifreeze is propylene glycol.
+While we know that ethylene glycol is highly toxic, the U.S. Food and Drug Administration (FDA) has determined that propylene glycol, however, is safe.

 Now that we’ve got that cleared up, let’s talk about the deadly danger that just a small amount of ingested antifreeze presents to our dogs and cats.

 These two facts will give you an idea of just how toxic antifreeze is:

 - a cat that walks through a puddle of the stuff, and then licks its paw, will likely ingest enough to kill it.

 - It would take less than 3 ounces of antifreeze to kill the medium sized dog that ingests it.

 For some reason, both species are attracted to the product and will readily drink it.
 Most of what you read and hear says that antifreeze has a sweetness to it that they like.
 Well, dogs are taste-receptor challenged and cats, through a genetic defect, are unable to detect sweetness.
 One could argue, perhaps, that the aroma of antifreeze is what’s attractive.